-- On a Salad.
-Pump up the protein of your favorite salad (like this Spinach Strawberry Salad with Poppy Seed Dressing) by adding some chicken.
+- On a Green Salad.
+Pump up the protein of your favorite salad (like this Spinach Strawberry Salad) by adding some chicken.

-- In a Recipe.
+- In Any Recipe!
 Use this chicken in a recipe that calls for cooked chicken.
 See our full list of healthy chicken recipes for ideas.

 - To Store.
-Refrigerate chicken breast in an airtight storage container for up to 3 days.
+Refrigerate chicken breast in an airtight container for up to 3 days.

 - To Reheat.
-Gently rewarm chicken in a baking dish in the oven at 350 degrees F.
+Gently rewarm chicken in a baking dish in the oven at 350°F.

 - To Freeze.
 Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 - Mixing Bowls.
 This set is easy to clean and store.